Zhiwei2799/zhiweilin.github.io/_posts/2016-05-20-welcome-to-jekyll.md

 math: true
 ---

-Linear regression is a statistical method used to model the linear relationship between a dependent variable $y$ and one or more independent variables $x_{1}, x_{2}, \ldots, x_{p}$.
+Linear regression is a statistical method used to model the linear relationship between a dependent variable y and one or more independent variables $$ x_{1}, x_{2}, \ldots, x_{p} $$.
 It is simple, yet it remains one of the most useful analytical tools.
 While it may not always yield the highest accuracy, its interpretability is unparalleled.

 The linear regression model takes the form: